akshaykarle/twal-missions/README.md

 The application by default does not capture retweet posts from twitter.
 To capture retweets, set the `DISABLE_RETWEETS`, environment variable to 'false'.

+`MIN_DATE` should be set in case you want to specify a minimum date to filter the posts.
+For example, if you set MIN_DATE = 2015-09-01, only posts from this date on will be displayed.
+The format should be YYYY-MM-DD.

 To Run Locally
 ---------------
 To set up the application locally you should first create a new file called `.env` in the root dir of the app.
 After pulling the app into a local repository on your machine, create a .env file at the root of your repository.
 This is where you can set environment variable that will be available to your application, but ignored by git (thanks to [dotenv](https://github.com/bkeepers/dotenv)).